canorve/EllipSect/README.rst

 **easy run:**
 ^^^^^^^^^^^^^

-Once installed, run *ellsec.py* in the same directory that you run GALFIT.
+Once installed, run *ellipsect* in the same directory that you run GALFIT.
 It only requires the latest GALFIT’s output file. *The easiest way to run the program is:*